There was the rise of TV, the decade where it made its way into most middle-class homes throughout America.

 - Newman’s Own organic high protein pretzels contain 5 grams of protein per 120 calorie serving.
 Compare that to the 0 grams per 110 calorie serving of Snyder’s gluten free pretzel sticks.
 Glutino is 0 grams per 120 calorie serving.

 There is a vegan and gluten free high protein pretzel option, though you will almost certainly have to buy it online.
-Very few stores in the Los Angeles area even carry this brand and none carry this specific product, to the best of our knowledge.
+Very few stores carry this brand and we’ve never seen this specific product at any place in LA.